-Works with London, Hong Kong, and Singapore campus staff, and the local external accounting services providers to ensure that the University has an effective financial oversight structure and accounts reporting regime in place, as well as the ability to provide timely delivery of financial transaction processing.
+Works with London, Hong Kong, and Singapore campus staff, and the local external accounting services providers to ensure that the University has an effective financial oversight structure and accounts reporting regime in place, as well as provide timely delivery of financial transaction processing.

 Maintains the chart of accounts used by both the international accounting services providers and the University FAS system.

 Reviews monthly payroll reports for international campuses for approval from the Senior Director of Finance.

 Reviews cash disbursement reports from the international accounting services providers for Senior Director of Finance approval.